Jewish Prison Inmate Wins Major Victory in Battle for Kosher Food “Today’s decision is a great victory for human rights and religious liberty”

 Washington, DC — After seven years of litigation, a Jewish prison inmate in Texas today won a major victory in his quest to receive a kosher diet in accordance with his religious beliefs.
 The United States Court of Appeals for the Fifth Circuit ruled that Max Moussazadeh has a sincere religious belief in keeping a kosher diet, that Texas burdened his religious beliefs by denying him kosher food, and that the lower court should decide whether Texas can prove that it has a “compelling interest” in maintaining its current policies.
 The court stated that “we are skeptical” that the state’s desire to cut costs would pass legal muster.

-“Today’s decision is a great victory for human rights and religious liberty,” said Luke Goodrich, Deputy General Counsel at the Becket Fund for Religious Liberty.
+“Today’s decision is a great victory for human rights and religious liberty,” said Luke Goodrich, Deputy General Counsel at Becket Law.
 “Even prisoners retain their human rights, and the state cannot sacrifice those rights on the altar of bureaucratic convenience.”

 Currently, at least thirty-five states and the federal government provide a kosher diet to all observant Jewish inmates.
 Texas is one of the few remaining holdouts.
 It estimates that the cost of feeding all observant Jewish inmates in its prison system would be less than 0.02% of its annual food budget.